chipsalliance/firrtl-spec/abi.md

 ## On Types

-Types are only guaranteed to follow this lowering when the Verilog type is visible for some reason related to the visibility of the element.
+Types are only guaranteed to follow this lowering when the Verilog type is on an element which is part of the ABI defined public elements.
 These include use in ports and elements exported by reference through a public module.

 Ground types are lowered to the `logic`{.verilog} data type (SV.6.3.1), which is